Louis Kuehnle

 Louis Kuehnle, (/ˈkuːnliː/; December 25, 1857 – August 6, 1934), known as "Commodore Kuehnle", was an American businessman and politician of German descent.
 He is considered a pioneer in the growing resort town of Atlantic City, New Jersey, in the late 1880s and the early 1900s.
 He was leader of the Republican organization that controlled Atlantic City in the early 1900s.

 New Jersey Governor Woodrow Wilson, who later became a US president, pursued Kuehnle after his 1910 election as part of his campaign to clean up Atlantic City.
 That effort led to the unsuccessful prosecution of Kuehnle for election fraud and the successful prosecution and conviction of him for a conflict of interest in connection with a government contract.
 Kuehnle then had his name tarnished by scandal, and he was succeeded by Enoch "Nucky" Johnson as leader of the organization.

 Early life

 Kuehnle was born in New York City on December 25, 1857.
 The son of German immigrants Louis and Katrina Kuehnle.
 His father was a successful chef.
-He attended the Ludwig Maximilian University of Munich, but did not perform academically and dropped out after a year.
+He attended the Ludwig-Maximilians-Universität München, but did not perform academically and dropped out after a year.

 On 1858, Louis Kuehnle Sr. moved his family to Egg Harbor City, New Jersey, where he began his first hotel, The New York Hotel.
 The family then moved again, in 1875, to nearby Atlantic City to open another hotel, Kuehnle's Hotel.